adstuart/azure-privatelink-dns-microhack/README.md

 ## Task 1 : Deploy Template

 We are going to use a predefined Terraform template to deploy the base environment.
-It will be deployed in to *your* Azure subscription, with resources running in the Azure West Europe region.
+It will be deployed in to *your* Azure subscription, with resources running in the your specified Azure region.

 To start the terraform deployment, follow the steps listed below: